 As a company director, you can claim for the expenses incurred within the limited company Annual Event allowance.
 As mentioned, this includes your limited company Christmas party allowance.
 Basically, you can hold your contractor company party for yourself and your partner.
 Indeed, if you have any employees, you could also provide an event such as a corporate Christmas party.
 What’s more, you could also provide another outing and record this cost as a Staff Welfare Expense.

 The tax treatment of the company Christmas dinner, event or events during the tax year are that the cost of these is tax-deductible.
-Indeed, this is providing that the total of your works Christmas party expenses do not exceed £150 per person.
+Indeed, this is providing the total of your works Christmas party expenses don’t exceed £150 per person.
 Furthermore, the event or events must be open to all staff of the company to attend.

-Most importantly, you do have to hold the annual work Christmas party or events to be able to claim the Christmas party allowance.
-You cannot simply claim a fixed sum of £150 cash if you do not spend any money on your office Christmas party.
+Most importantly, you do have to hold the annual work Christmas party or events to be able to claim the company Xmas party allowance.
+Indeed, you cannot simply claim a fixed sum of £150 cash if you don’t spend any money on your office Christmas party.
 Therefore, you should obtain and retain receipts that relate to the cost of your contractor annual party, contractor Xmas event or a series of events.
 As with many businesses nowadays, they prefer to e-mail receipts to their customers.
 If this is the case, you can give them your email address, and they will do this.
-As a result, you will receive the receipt electronically, or you can print it out if you prefer a hard copy.
+As a result, you’ll receive the receipt electronically, or you can print it out if you prefer a hard copy.

 Over the tax year, you should calculate the cost or the total number of events including your Christmas work party and work out the cost per head.